UBC-MDS/ds-toolbox/chapters/en/module5.md

 </choice>

-You clone a repository from Github with a README file to your own computer.
-After that, you create a new branch locally called <code>app</code> and add to the stage area and commit changes three times.
-What labels will include your most recent commit (the third one)?
+Imagine that you cloned a repository from Github with a README file to your own computer.
+You then created a new local branch called <code>app</code> and made three commits.
+What labels will be included in your most recent commit (the third one) when you view the repo's commit history?

 <choice id = 3>
 <opt text='<code>origin/HEAD</code> and <code>origin/main</code>'>